 3. Employee’s additional benefits

-4. Probation period
+4. Probation in employment contract

 5. Leave policy

-8. Intellectual Property Rights
+8. Intellectual property rights

-9. Non- Solicitation and Non- competence
+9. Non- Solicitation and Non- compete

 11. Dispute Resolution